 As a big fan of Gilliam’s previous work, admittedly my opinion may be slightly biased, however I will try to provide as much of balanced insight as possible.

 Released in 2014 by Voltage Pictures, the movie was given a limited release in cinemas across the globe due to it’s comparatively limited budget.

-The budget didn’t however stop Gilliam from recruiting one of the hottest properties and most acclaimed actors of his generation in the form of Christoph Waltz.
+The budget partly financed by a Czech online casino, didn’t however stop Gilliam from recruiting one of the hottest properties and most acclaimed actors of his generation in the form of Christoph Waltz.

-Waltz puts on a fine performance as the protagonist Qohen Leth, a programmer questioning his very existence in a world plagued by interconnection when all Leth truly desires is solitude.
+Waltz puts on a fine performance as the protagonist Qohen Leth, a programmer questioning his very existence in a world plagued by interconnection and computers when all Leth truly desires is solitude.